Sunday, February 11, 2018

 storage of the most inspiring type.

 Customise to taste with your chosen rails and hangers and use to hold all of those bathroom essentials, without clutter.
-Perfect for those of you who dream of an elegant,
+Perfect for those of you who dream of an elegant, minimal bathroom with plenty of charm.

 4. Basket bookcase